Bed & Breakfast

 For those wishing to put their feet up, Creek Side Inn is the place.

-Kick back on the deck or read a good book in the library.
+Relax at the pool or read a good book in the library.

 Let us know your interests and we will be happy to help you plan your visit.

 Check-in 3:00 to 7:00 p.m., unless otherwise arranged.
 Check-out time 11:00 a.m.